 So, we know that there are a plethora of benefits to time tracking – but what’s the best way to go about it?
 Here are some tips:

-3. Use a timer.
+- Use a timer.
 If you’re not keen on writing down what you’re doing all day, that’s fine – try using a timer instead.
-This can be a physical timer (like a kitchen timer) or an online timer (there are many great ones available on the marketplace).
-Timers are a great way to stay focused on the task at hand, and they can also be helpful for measuring how long tasks take.
+This can be a physical timer (like a kitchen timer) or an online timer (many great ones are available on the marketplace).
+Timers are a great way to stay focused on the task at hand, and they can also help measure how long tasks take.

-5. Track your time for specific tasks.
-If you’re only interested in tracking the time you spend on certain tasks, then that’s fine too.
+- Track your time for specific tasks.
+If you’re only interested in tracking the time you spend on certain tasks, that’s fine too.
 This can be helpful if you want to see how long certain tasks take you to complete.
 Just make sure to track your time accurately, otherwise the data won’t be useful.

 All of these tips can be made easier with the help of time tracking software — so let’s take a closer look.

-Time tracking in the 21st century
+Time Tracking in The 21st Century

 Let’s further discuss how to choose the right time tracking software for your own projects.

-Assess your needs
+1. Assess your needs